 Now let’s Talk Plastic…

-Biodegradable poop bags can be made from corn starch, an annually renewable resource, and other bio-based proprietary components.
-The bags will break down in about 90 days within an Industrial Composting facility - where the environment is controlled for optimal decomposition.
-These facilities are becoming more and more available in North America (check with your local municipality for access).
+Compostable poop bags can be made in part from corn starch, an annually renewable resource, and other bio-based proprietary components.
+The bags will break down in a properly managed home compost within 6-12 months.

-Biodegradable poop bags will still break down in a landfill or in a home compost, but the time to do so will vary depending on several factors like temperature, oxygen levels, and micro-organisms.
+The time to break down could vary depending on several factors like temperature, oxygen levels, and micro-organisms.
 Remember, due to the possible bacteria and parasites, dog waste is not safe to use in compost that will be used for edible vegetation or agriculture.
 It is completely safe for other uses like flower gardens and lawn soil, however.
 So be sure to use separate composting for each.
-Using biodegradable and compostable pet waste bags will help keep landfills free from plastic and keep the parks cleaner.
+Using home-compostable pet waste bags and composting them properly, will help keep landfills free from plastic and keep our neighborhoods clean.

 Remember, cleaning up after your dog is not only common courtesy but safer for both you, your pet, and your community.